kandoo/beehive/README.md

 In the receive function, we simply lookup the name in the hello dictionary and find out how many times we have said hello for this name.
 Then we say hello accordingly!
 Note that `ctx.ID()` prints the bee ID for us.
-Later we see that two different names will be handled by two different bees.
+Later, we will see that two different names will be handled by two different bees.

 To use these functions, one needs to create an application and register these functions as a handler for type `string`.